Fastest three hours in media, here we are at the last hour of the busy broadcast day today, Rush Limbaugh and the EIB network.

 And I was wrong about that.

-I just I I thought there's no way that you can discount the 2010 turnout in the 2012 election.
+I thought there's no way that you can discount the 2010 turnout in the 2012 election.

-But they said, not only is there a way you have to, because they're not at all related.
+But they said, not only is there a way, you have to, because they're not at all related.

-And it yeah, it's still stunk.
+And yeah, it still stunk.

-The economy was still bad, nothing has improved, and here it's even worse now.
+And here it's even worse now.

-And so the Democrats are now running around telling people don't believe what the Washington Post poll is saying.
+And so the Democrats are now running around telling people, don't believe what the Washington Post poll is saying.

-Don't believe what the uh uh Nate Silver's poll don't believe those polls.
+Don't believe what the Nate Silver's poll.

 Don't believe the polls are wrong.